UiL-OTS-labs/jspsych-vislexdec-vp-vm/README.md

 Please read the [generic documentation](https://github.com/UiL-OTS-labs/jspsych-uil-template-docs) for some context and scope.

 # Task Description

-## Short description

 This is one of many 'standard' variations of a visual lexical decision task.
-The 'parent' of this boilerplate/template is the general visual [Lexical Decision With Visual Prime](https://github.com/UiL-OTS-labs/jspsych-vislexdec-vp/).

-The participant first sees a fixation cross, then a (forward) _masked_ prime is presented, followed by the second stimulus (the response word or non-word).
-Particpants are instructed to respond as quickly as possible to make the decision if the (last) word, written in UPPER CASE is a word or not, using the keyboard.
+The participant first sees a fixation cross, then a (forward) _mask_ is presented, followed by the a visual _prime_ and then the response item (decision phase).
+Particpants are instructed to respond as quickly as possible to make the decision if the (last) word, written in UPPER CASE, is a word or not, using the keyboard.

 - The (forward) _mask_ is a string of characters of (preferably) the same amount of characters as the prime.
 - The _prime_ is a string of letters and can be a real word or a nonword.